BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

   - the plot thickens, both test samples run fine, even whitei_3 at 40% duplication, dalmanni_6.fa is probably corrupted
   - remade the fasta, re running dalmanni 6
   - if this fails, generate blast files for meigenni_5 and continue with that sample
+* Adding coverage - done
+* **adding blast hits** - does not work, error output is unhelpful, no one else has encountered this issue, i genuinley have no idea and have run out of stuff to try, its starting to look like i've just wasted a month trying to get this to work.
+  - rerun with a different whitei sample to see if that fixes anything
+  - no luck trying with a different sample, options: (1) try reinstalling blobtoolkit (2) redo blast, maybe i did the wrong type or version of BLAST, go over documentation and try again.

 **Summary:**
 * Encontered errors in the mapping stage in dalmanni_6, potentially corrupted .fa file.
 Rerunning with a new .fa didn't fix, it seems to be from some mismatch between the dalmanni_6 .bam and .fa